Nick1994209/cloudru_containerapps_mcp/HOW_ADD_TO_IDE.md

    For local development or if the remote repository doesn't have the cmd directory yet, use the build from source method.
 2. Set up your Cloud.ru credentials as environment variables:
+   Alternatively, you can create a `.env` file in the project root directory with these variables.
    - `REGISTRY_NAME` - Your Cloud.ru registry name
    - `KEY_ID` - Your service account key ID
    - `KEY_SECRET` - Your service account key secret
+   - `PROJECT_ID` - Your Cloud.ru project ID
    - `DOCKERFILE` - Path to Dockerfile (optional)
    - `DOCKERFILE_TARGET` - Target stage in a multi-stage Dockerfile (optional, defaults to '-' which means no target)
    - `DOCKERFILE_FOLDER` - Dockerfile folder (build context, optional, defaults to '.' which means current directory)